CloudNationHQ/az-cn-go-azurermmcp/README.md

 Show me provider examples for virtual machine deployments.

-**Cross-Reference with WAM MCP (CloudNation Terraform Modules)**
+**Cross-Reference with WAM MCP**

 Are there any missing key things or features if you compare the wam module agw mcp with the terraform providider mcp resource azurerm_application_gateway regarding the module examples?

 What does the CloudNation vnet module expose that azurerm_virtual_network doesn't enforce through validation?

-Compare the kv module examples from WAM with azurerm_key_vault schema - are there any attributes the module uses that have weak validations in the provider?
+Compare the kv module examples from WAM with azurerm_key_vault schema ,are there any attributes the module uses that have weak validations in the provider?

 Looking at the redis module in WAM, does it use any azurerm_redis_cache attributes that are marked ForceNew, and would those prevent in-place updates?